 While at SNAP I was introduced to Royal Studio Design stencils and won a free stencil to take home.
-This Chez Sheik design immediately jumped out at me.
+The Chez Sheik design immediately jumped out at me.
 The moroccan look is very beautiful, don’t you think?

 The rug and the stencil sat in my laundry room for a while until I saw Jenny’s stenciled rug and fell in love with the color palette she used.

 Her post definitely gave me the kick in the pants to just “do it” to my rug.
 (You can see more of Jenny’s rug on her blog, Days of Chalk and Chocolate.)

 And here is how I “did it”!